 Fallen Staff - Marie F. Curtis

-On December 27, 1966, at 10:30 AM Gladys Garnet Turner, 48-year-old female federal parolee, walked up three fight flights of stairs to enter the U.S. Probation Office in the Fairmont, West Virginia post office and federal building.
-Federal parolee Turner carried with her a six shot .22 caliber revolver.
+On December 27, 1966, at 10:30 AM, Gladys Garnet Turner, a 48-year-old female U.S. parolee, walked up three flights of stairs to enter the U.S. Probation Office in the Fairmont, West Virginia Post Office and Court House at 200 Fairmont Ave.
+Federal parolee Turner carried a six shot .22 caliber revolver with 43 spare rounds on her person.

-Her United States Probation Officer, L.O.
-Bickel was not in the office.
+Her United States Probation Officer (USPO), L.O.
+Bickel (pictured and described below) was not in the office.

 Federal parolee Turner had been sentenced in 1962 for Interstate Transport of Altered Money Orders.
 She served approximately four years in custody at the Federal Reformatory for Women in Alderson, West Virginia, and was paroled on March 9, 1966.